gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 == Process and definitions

 We give several definitions here, according to ISO 9000:2015.
-The following could be considered useful for an audit report:
+The following could be considered useful for an audit report (a bunch of general ones to aim the concepts):

-- asset
+- _audit_

   - systematic, independent and documented process for obtaining objective evidence and evaluating it objectively to determine the extent to which the audit criteria are fulfilled

-- management system
+- _management system_

   - set of interrelated or interacting elements of an organization to establish policies and objectives, and processes to achieve those objectives

-- combined audit
+- _combined audit_

   - audit carried out together at a single auditee on two or more management systems

-- joint audit
+- _joint audit_

   - audit carried out at a single auditee by two or more auditing organizations

-- audit programme
+- _audit programme_

   - arrangements for a set of one or more audits planned for a specific time frame and directed towards a specific purpose

-- audit client
+- _audit client_

   - organization or person requesting an audit

-- audit team
+- _audit team_

   - one or more persons conducting an audit, supported if needed by technical experts

-- auditor
+- _auditor_

   - person who conducts an audit

+- _performance_

+  - measurable result

+- _process_

+  - set of interrelated or interacting activities that use inputs to deliver an intended result

+- _effectiveness_

+  - extent to which planned activities are realized and planned results achieved

+Consider the prerequisites for assets:

+- _audit criteria_

+  - set of requirements used as a reference against which objective evidence is compared

+- _objective evidence_

+  - data supporting the existence or verity of something

-  - audit evidence
+- _audit evidence_

   - records, statements of fact or other information, which are relevant to the audit criteria and verifiable

+Up next, we consider:

-- audit scope
+- _audit scope_

   - extent and boundaries of an audit

-- audit plan
+- _audit plan_

   - description of the activities and arrangements for an audit

-- audit findings
+- _audit findings_

   - results of the evaluation of the collected audit evidence against audit criteria

+We then jump to the:

-- audit conclusion
+- _audit conclusion_

   - outcome of an audit, after consideration of the audit objectives and all audit findings

-- performance

-  - measurable result

-- process

-  - set of interrelated or interacting activities that use inputs to deliver an intended result

-- effectiveness

-  - extent to which planned activities are realized and planned results achieved

-- audit criteria

-  - set of requirements used as a reference against which objective evidence is compared

-- objective evidence

-  - data supporting the existence or verity of something

-From the audit report, we might go into two directions:
+From the audit conclusion for the audit report, said report might go into two directions:

-- nonconformity
+- _nonconformity_

   - non-fulfilment of a requirement.
 If major, no certification is possible.
 If minor, certification is still possible, but nonconformity will have to be dealt with by the following year